-PT Shorts is a free monthly program open to the public, featuring dramatic readings of contemporary literature, read by critically acclaimed authors.
+PT Shorts is a free monthly program open to the public, featuring dramatic readings of contemporary literature written by critically acclaimed authors.

-They are held the first Saturday of every month at 7:30 p.m., to coincide with the downtown Gallery Walk with an encore performance on the following Sunday at 5:30 p.m.
+They are held the first Saturday of every month at 7:30 p.m., to coincide with the Port Townsend’s downtown Gallery Walk.

 KCPT Playhouse, 419 Washington Street, Port Townsend

 To encourage community literacy and accessibility to the performing arts by providing a program of high quality short dramatic readings free of charge to the public.

 1. Conduct readings on a consistent basis at a regular time and location.

 - PT Shorts is now held the first Saturday of every month.